BIDS/repro-case-studies/case-studies/arokem.md

 notebooks named "Figure1.ipynb", "Figure2.ipynb", etc, each corresponding to a figure in the paper.
-In writing the paper, these figures were saved and additionally manually edited by hand to add labels and annotation, and then integrated into a Word file, which was used to collaborate on writing with the other authors.
+In writing the paper, these figures were saved and additionally manually edited by hand to add labels and annotation, and then integrated into a Word document file, which was used to collaborate on writing with the other authors.
 The writing process was not versioned throughout, but several versions of the article were submitted to the arXiv preprint server, while the article underwent peer review.

-Most of the computations during the development of the project were conducted on a lab compute server, running an IPython notebook server.
+Most of the computations during the development of the project were conducted on a lab multi-core compute server, that was running an IPython notebook server.
 Thus, much of the development of the code was done on a laptop, over a web browser, connected to the server.
-However, some procedures described in the paper would require an inordinate amount of time, without the access that we had to an HPC cluster.
+Some procedures described in the paper would require an inordinate amount of time, without the access that we had to an HPC cluster.
 For example, testing different settings of model regularization parameters required fitting the models hundreds of times.
 Data was accesible to the cluster through a mount of the lab RAID.
 Tasks run on the cluster were managed through a queue system (Sun Grid Engine), and a module was developed (`osmosis.parallel`) to facilitate submission of code to the cluster.
-These scripts could not be used as `ipynb` files, and were separately invoked on the command line, but they are included as part of the code distribution, recording these steps.
+These scripts could not be used as IPython `ipynb` files, and were separately invoked on the command line, but they are included as part of the code distribution, recording these steps.

-The notebook for the steps that required parallel execution includes both a 'precomputed' version (where parameters of the analysis are read from precomputed files), and 'complete' versions, which include the code that would have to be run to reproduce these results entirely on a single machine.
+The IPython notebook documenting the steps that required parallel execution includes both a 'precomputed' version (where parameters of the analysis are read from precomputed files), and 'complete' versions, which include the code that would have to be run to reproduce these results entirely on a single machine.
 Precomputed parameter files were not made publicly available, and would have to be recomputed to reproduce the results in these notebooks.